jojorichard/Fluorescence_Raman_normalisation/documentation/Features_description.md

 This function prompts the user to enter the values for each curve.
 It then collects the excited wavelengths of interest to label the graph.
 It plots a static graph and, if wanted, an interactive graph showing the superimposed curves.

 ### 💫 File's upload
-The function uploads the file, find the filepath and retrun it.
+This function uploads the file, find the filepath and retrun it.
 ```
 read_eem()
 ```